farmOS/farmOS/docs/hosting/updating.md

 Updating farmOS is basically the same process as [updating Drupal core].
 The following procedure will ensure that your update goes smoothly.

+**Docker note**: if you are hosting farmOS in Docker, see [Hosting farmOS with Docker] for Docker-specific update instructions.

 1. Backup your code and database!
 Always do this before making big changes.
 Be ready and able to roll-back in the event that something goes wrong.
 2. Download the new recommended release of farmOS from